-- 8. For this part of the experiment you will need a 25 mL buret, a 100 mL beaker for water, a thermometer, a stainless steel spiral electrode, a graphite (carbon) electrode, your power supply and multimeter apparatus, and about 60 mL of 0.2 M sulfuric acid solution stored in a 150 mL beaker. - a.
+- 1. For this part of the experiment you will need a 25 mL buret, a 100 mL beaker for water, a thermometer, a stainless steel spiral electrode, a graphite (carbon) electrode, your power supply and multimeter apparatus, and about 60 mL of 0.2 M sulfuric acid solution stored in a 150 mL beaker. - a.
 Prepare 60 mL of 0.2 M sulfuric acid by diluting the 3 M sulfuric acid stock solution found at your lab bench. - b.
 Acquire the graphite electrode and stainless steel spiral electrode from your TA.
 Be careful with the electrodes and return them to your TA at the end of the lab in good condition. - c.
 For this part of the experiment, you will be collecting gas into an inverted 25 mL buret.
 Thus, you must determine the volume of the uncalibrated portion of the buret between the 25 mL mark and stopcock.

-Using the weigh-by-difference technique, find the mass of water in the uncalibrated region of the buret.
-Weigh the beaker and water and record the mass to 3 significant figures.

-Then, use the conversion factors in Table 1 of the introduction to calculate the volume.
+Using the weigh-by-difference technique, find a way to determine the mass of water in the uncalibrated region of the buret.
+Report this mass to 3 decimal places.
+Finally, use the conversion factors in Table 1 of the introduction to calculate the volume.